On this page:

 Look into power saving options

-You can also visit Victorian Energy Compare to ensure you are on the cheapest plan.
+You can also visit Victorian Energy Compare to ensure you are on the best retail plan.
 You could also consider shifting energy consumption across the day, as well as installing solar panels and a battery to further reduce your bills.

 Visit Solar Victoria to see the rebates available.